Extracurricular

 3:30-4:30 p.m.

 INSTRUCTOR: Silly Hearts Yoga for Kids was founded by Audrey Beaugh in 2015 as a way of combining her passion for teaching children and yoga together into a "mobile yoga studio" for kids.
 Silly Hearts Yoga for Kids offers yoga instruction for children in schools, homes, community settings and birthday parties all around the greater Indianapolis area.
-Silly Hearts Yoga for Kids instructor Mitzi Johnson will be teaching the Orchard after school classes.
+Silly Hearts Yoga for Kids instructor for this session will be Audrey Beaugh. :) Mitzi Johnson will be the back up teacher this session.
 Mitzi Johnson has a passion for teaching!
 She is an elementary school teacher with an interest in Social-Emotional Learning.
 Mitzi completed her 15 hour kids yoga certification with Silly Hearts Yoga for Kids in 2021 and is thrilled to have an opportunity to share yoga with more children throughout the greater Indy area.
 Audrey and her staff have offered after-school classes and summer camps at Orchard for several years and are excited to continue offering Yoga again this school year!

 Questions?
 Feel free to contact Audrey Beaugh, Silly Hearts Yoga for Kids Founder and Instructor at sillyheartsyoga@gmail.com or (317) 689-7123.
 Additional information may be found on their website: sillyheartsyoga.com